dcmi/dc-srap/docs/srap-profile.md

 **dct:creator**

 A repeatable property for the person or organization that is primarily responsible for the creation of the resource.
-The value of this property SHOULD be a [`Person shape`](#person-shape) or an [`Organization shape`](#organization-shape).
+It is RECOMMENDED that the value of this property is a [`Person shape`](#person-shape) or an [`Organization shape`](#organization-shape).
+Alternatively, the value MAY be the name of the creator as a literal value.

 **dct:contributor**

 A repeatable property for the person or organization that has secondary or non-specific responsibility for the creation of the resource.
-The value of this property SHOULD be a [`Person shape`](#person-shape) or an [`Organization shape`](#organization-shape).
+It is RECOMMENDED that the value of this property is a [`Person shape`](#person-shape) or an [`Organization shape`](#organization-shape).
+Alternatively, the value MAY be the name of the contributor as a literal value.

 **dct:publisher**

 A property for the person or organization that is responsible for the publication of the resource.
-The value of this property SHOULD be an [`Organization shape`](#organization-shape).
+It is RECOMMENDED that the value of this property is an [`Organization shape`](#organization-shape).
+Alternatively, the value MAY be the name of the publisher as a literal value.

 > NOTE: `dct:publisher` here is used when the resource being described is not contained in a larger resource.
 For example, a technical report would be described with `dct:publisher` at this level.
 For contained works, the containing resource (periodical or monograph) SHOULD be described with its publisher.